PetervanLunteren/streamlit_tree_selector/README.md

 | `tree_line_color` | str | Color of the tree lines when show_tree_lines is True. | `"#ccc"` |

 ### Returns
-tree_select returns a dictionary containing the keys checked node values as well as expanded node values.
+checkbox_tree returns a dictionary containing the keys checked node values as well as expanded node values.

 | Property             | Type     | Description                                                                                                            | Default     |
 | -------------------- | -------- | ---------------------------------------------------------------------------------------------------------------------- | ----------- |